Desert of Paran: In the Bible

-Paran again features in the opening lines of the Book of Deuteronomy as being located "beyond the Jordan", in addition: He said: "The LORD came from Sinai and dawned over them from Seir; he shone forth from Mount Paran.
+Paran again features in the opening lines of the Book of Deuteronomy as being located "beyond the Jordan", in addition: He said: "The came from Sinai and dawned over them from Seir; he shone from Mount Paran.
 He came with myriads of holy ones, from his right hand went a fiery law for them."

+King David went to the wilderness of Paran after the death of Samuel.

+Geographical proximity arguments

+The narrative timeline and familial relationships described in the Book of Genesis provide key logistical constraints used by biblical geographers to evaluate these competing locations: